leafo/lapis/docs/testing.md

 moon = [[
 lapis = require "lapis"

-import mock_request from require "lapis.spec.request"
+import simulate_request from require "lapis.spec.request"

 class App extends lapis.Application
   "/hello": => "welcome to my page"

 describe "my application", ->
   it "should make a request", ->
-    status, body = mock_request App, "/hello"
+    status, body = simulate_request App, "/hello"

     assert.same 200, status
     assert.truthy body\match "welcome"
 ]]
 }

-`mock_request` simulates an `ngx` variable from the Lua Nginx module and executes the application.
-The `options` argument of `mock_request` can be used to control the kind of request that is simulated.
+`simulate_request` simulates an `ngx` variable from the Lua Nginx module and executes the application.
+The `options` argument of `simulate_request` can be used to control the kind of request that is simulated.
 It takes the following options in a table: